 Hopkins has pioneered groundbreaking research on mental wellness and performing artists.
 Her TEDx Talk on the subject has garnered international attention, and her research on the topic has been put into practice in the curriculum for the musical theatre program at Texas State University as part of its holistic approach to training performing artists.

 As an entrepreneur, she is the co-founder of Living Mental Wellness, which is a holistic, evidence-based company that offers educational programs to enhance mental wellness through an integrated scientific life skills model.
-In addition, Hopkins is the proud creator and president of Fontus Green Apple Dry Throat Lozenges, in partnership with Ocu-soft, a multi-million dollar pharmaceutical company.
+In addition, Hopkins is the proud creator and president of Fontus Green Apple Dry Throat Lozenges.
 Fontus is the official lozenge of Hamilton: An American Musical and many other Broadway and national touring companies, and the lozenge of choice for many celebrities, including Kristin Chenoweth, Ariana Grande, Jennifer Hudson, and Julie Andrews.

 Kaitlin’s Broadway acting credits include: Noises Off with Jane Curtin from "Saturday Night Live," How The Grinch Stole Christmas, originating the role of Mama Who, and Anything Goes with Patti LuPone.
 Kaitlin has a half-dozen cast album credits to her name, and has originated multiple roles off-Broadway, including: Bat Boy - The Musical, for which she received Drama Desk and Ovation Award nominations, Bare: A Pop Opera, and The Great American Trailer Park Musical.
 In addition, she originated roles in the national tours of Disney's On the Record and Dirty Dancing, and in the international tour of John Adams's opera I Was Looking at the Ceiling and Then I Saw The Sky, directed by Peter Sellars.